Port of Muskogee

-The Port of Muskogee, rebranded as Port Muskogee in January of 2023, is a regional inland port located on the McClellan-Kerr Arkansas River Navigation System in Muskogee County, Oklahoma, in the United States.
+The Port of Muskogee, rebranded as Port Muskogee in January 2023, is a regional inland port located on the McClellan-Kerr Arkansas River Navigation System in Muskogee County, Oklahoma, in the United States.
 It is a multi-modal local hub for the transport of goods via trucks, railroad, and barges on the Arkansas River.
 It is one of the farthest inland ports in the United States that remains ice-free year-round and can access the Gulf of Mexico.
 It is located near the confluence of the Arkansas River, Grand River and Verdigris River in Oklahoma, at River Mile 393.8 of the McClellan-Kerr Arkansas River Navigation System.

 Port traffic

 In 2011, the port served 550 barges carrying over 835000 ST of cargo.
 The largest inbound commodities were nepheline syenite, clay, steel, fertilizer, coke and sand.
 Other inbound cargoes brought to the Port of Muskogee by barge in 2011 included molasses, rebar, iron ore, feed products, cookie meal, asphalt, glass cullet, and granite fines.
 In 2011, cargoes leaving the Port of Muskogee by barge included coke, fly ash, and steel.

 The port reported that in 2014, it had handled 3,564 railcars carrying 309841 ST of cargo and 459 barges carrying 688802 ST. For 2015, it reported serving 2,210 railcars hauling 205154 ST of cargo and 452 barges with totalling 688802 ST cargo.